gyulanemeth/bluefox.email/aws-concepts/aws-sending-quota.md

 Each [Amazon SES](/aws-concepts/aws-ses.md) account has a **Daily Sending Quota**, which determines the maximum number of emails that can be sent in a 24-hour window.
 In [sandbox mode](/aws-concepts/aws-sandbox.md), this is typically [200 emails per day](https://docs.aws.amazon.com/ses/latest/dg/quotas.html#limits-sending-emails).

 New accounts begin in the **sandbox**, where sending is limited to verified identities.
-To unlock higher limits and unrestricted recipients, you must request [production access](/aws-concepts/aws-production-mode.md) through the [AWS Support Center](https://docs.aws.amazon.com/ses/latest/dg/request-production-access.html).
+To unlock higher limits and unrestricted recipients, you must request [production access](/aws-concepts/aws-production-access.md) through the [AWS Support Center](https://docs.aws.amazon.com/ses/latest/dg/request-production-access.html).
+When approved for production access, a typical initial quota is **50,000 emails per day** (approximately 1.5 million emails per month).

 ## Why AWS Sets Sending Quotas